mousepawmedia/devdocs/source/serverconfig/linode.rst

     password = mailuserpass
     hosts = 127.0.0.1
     dbname = mailserver
-    query = SELECT email FROM virtual_users WHERE email='%s'
+    query = SELECT username FROM mailbox WHERE username='%s'

 Save and close.
 Then we'll restart postfix and test things.
 Note the comments below, displaying the expected output.